Artist Registry

 They are sad, scary, and psychotic.

-Both a criticism and fond remembrance of a hippy past and sometime present.
+Both a criticism and fond remembrance of the past and sometimes present.

 They recall the terrifying blunder of identifiers and ideals.